zhangdongxu/title_labeling/README.md

-This tool helps you to count co-occurrence frequency of descriptors given movie titles.
+This tool helps you to count co-occurrence frequency of descriptors given title names.
-When the service started, it requires users' queries and returns a list of movie titles most related.
+When the service starts, it requires users' queries and returns a list of title names most related.
 This code is written in Python3.

 ----